S7MBO/cricket_stats/README.md

 ## Data Exploration

-The data for this project was sourced from data.world but can also be scraped from Cricinfo’ StatsGuru.
+The data for this project was sourced from data.world but can also be scraped from Cricinfo’s StatsGuru.
 The datasets from data.world are stored by Century.
 As Ponting debuted in 1995 and retired in 2012, I needed to merge the 20th and 21st Century Test stats datasets.

 During initial exploration of the data, it was evident we could remove many unnecessary columns eg. bowling stats.
 We would of course remove all other players’ stats as well.